lavsz/Mod4_Clean_at_Sephora_Recommender_System/README.md

 <img src = 'https://github.com/lavsz/Mod4_Project_Sephora/blob/main/Pictures/Screen%20Shot%202021-01-13%20at%205.37.11%20PM.png' width="500" height="300">

-Note: overall, clinically-tested products tend to achieve slightly better ratings than those that were not.
+Note: overall, clinically-tested products tend to achieve slightly better ratings than those that were not, particularlly in face moisturizer and face serums.

 ### 3. Which category can be versatile while gets good ratings?